tinybirdco/tinybird-otel-template/TEMPLATE.md

-# Tinybird OpenTelemetry Template

-[OpenTelemetry](https://opentelemetry.io/) is an open-source observability framework for collecting, processing, and exporting telemetry data (metrics, traces, and logs) from your applications and infrastructure.
+The Tinybird OpenTelemetry Template lets you instrument your apps using your pre-existing OpenTelemetry data while leveraging Tinybird's real-time features.

 By integrating OpenTelemetry with Tinybird, you can analyze observability data in real time, build dashboards, and enrich it with other data sources.